-Flat packs compost bins aren’t really going to cost an arm and a leg, and they are going to last a fair few year and give you a lot of compost.
+Flat-pack compost bins aren’t really going to cost an arm and a leg, and they are going to last a fair few years and give you a lot of compost.
 They are simple to put together and easy to access once you start composting.

 Our next step in ‘How to Make a Compost Heap’ is what you need to compost.
 Knowing what to compost is also especially important, things which you can easily source and that are important to your overall composting success.

 I will keep it really simple because I think quite a few people make it way too complicated, but there are basically ‘greens’ and ‘browns’.
 The organic waste material you add to a compost heap contains carbon and nitrogen.
 The ratio of carbon to nitrogen determines whether we label it a ‘green’ or a ‘brown’.

 Organic green materials that have a relatively high nitrogen content and a carbon-to-nitrogen ratio below 30:1 are called ‘greens’.
 Organic materials with a lower nitrogen content (in other words a higher carbon-to-nitrogen ratio) are called ‘browns’.